 By GILLIAN FLACCUS and KEN RITTERAssociated Press

-In Thermal, the downpour flooded the dilapidated Desert Mobile Home Park better known as Duroville, a community that includes migrant workers, about 900 of whom are children, that has long been the subject of legal fights as Riverside County officials attempt to relocate residents.
+In Thermal, the downpour flooded the dilapidated Desert Mobile Home Park better known as Duroville, a community of mostly migrant workers with about 1,500 people, including 900 children, that has long been the subject of legal fights as Riverside County officials attempt to relocate residents.

-More than a foot of water stood in the southern end of the park, leaving about 800 people without power for much of the day, but by nightfall only 11 mobile homes remained in the dark.
+More than a foot of water stood in the southern end of the park, knocking out power to about 800 people for much of the day.

 "None of us had ever been through anything like this," said Tom Flynn, the court-appointed receiver for Duroville.
 "That much water in a dilapidated mobile home park was something to see."

-The lack of power meant electric motors on both of the park's wells were broken, leaving no fresh water until one was revived and county workers brought several tons of bottled water.
+The lack of power knocked out electric motors on both of the park's wells, leaving no fresh water until one was revived and county workers brought several tons of bottled water.

 The park has no paved streets or drainage, and health officials were concerned about overflow from two ponds that serve as the community's sewers.

 Between 60 and 80 people had evacuated from the park and were spending the night at a high school.
 "The poorest of the poor were hit the hardest," Flynn said.